brookslybrand/react-19-for-rr/README.md

 ## Playground Structure

-This repository contains examples and demonstrations that showcase:

-- The evolution of React Router
-- How React 19 features integrate with React Router
+This repository contains a fake ecommerce store in two versions (React 18 and React 19) that showcases how React 19 features integrate with React Router.
+The store includes:

-- Practical implementations of React Server Components with React Router
-- Performance comparisons and optimization techniques
+- Product listing and details pages

-_Note: This structure will evolve as the talk preparation progresses_
+- Shopping cart with form actions
+- User reviews system with deferred loading
+- Blog section with isolated stylesheets
+- Light/dark mode theme toggle
+- Custom elements integration

+Each feature is designed to demonstrate specific React 19 capabilities and how they enhance React Router applications.

 ## Talk Structure

-### Actions Example
+### Actions Example (Shopping Cart)

+**Before React 19:** Uses `useForm`.

+**After React 19:**

+- Implementation of cart functionality using React 19's Actions API
 - Demo of async transitions with `useTransition` for handling pending states
 - Example of form handling with `useActionState` and `<form action={actionFunction}>`
-- Implementation of optimistic UI updates with `useOptimistic`
+- Implementation of optimistic UI updates with `useOptimistic` when adding/removing items
-- Showcase of `useFormStatus` for design system components
+- Showcase of `useFormStatus` for loading states in cart buttons
-- TODO: Create before/after code samples showing simplified data mutation patterns

-### Use API Example
+### `use` API Example (Product Details & Reviews)

+**Before React 19:** Leverages `Async` and `Suspense` to defer loading of reviews section.

+**After React 19:**

+- Product details page with deferred loading of reviews section
 - Demo of the new `use` API for reading resources in render
-- Example showing conditional context consumption with `use`
+- Implementation of conditional data fetching with `use`
-- Comparison with previous approaches (useContext, etc.)
+- Comparison with previous approaches (useEffect, useContext, etc.)
-- TODO: Build sample implementation showing practical use cases with React Router

-### Document Metadata Example
+### Document Metadata Example (Blog)

+**Before React 19:** Reliance on `links` and `meta` exports to add metadata to the document.

+**After React 19:**

+- Blog section using the `link` component and `preload` to isolate stylesheets
+- Implementation of new metadata patterns in React Router
 - Demo showing removal of `links` and `meta` exports
-- Implementation of new metadata patterns in React Router
-- TODO: Create before/after code samples

-### Hydration Improvements Example
+### Hydration Improvements Example (Theme Toggle)

+**Before React 19:** Poor hydration mismatch messages and hydration errors when third-party extensions modify the DOM, requiring complex workarounds.

+**After React 19:**

+- Light/dark mode implementation showcasing React 19's improved hydration
 - Demo of React 19's improved hydration warnings
-- Example showing recovery from 3rd party extension conflicts
+- Example showing recovery from theme preference conflicts
-- TODO: Create reproducible hydration issue examples
+- Demonstration of React 19's ability to handle third-party scripts and browser extensions

 ### Custom Elements Example

+**Before React 19:** Challenges integrating Web Components with React's rendering lifecycle and event system.

+**After React 19:**

+- Product image gallery using Web Components for enhanced image viewing
-- Demo integrating Web Components with React Router
+- Integration of custom elements with React Router navigation
-- TODO: Build sample implementation with performance metrics

 ### Other

-- RSC/server actions
+- RSC/server actions integration
-- `prerender`
+- `prerender` optimization for static pages

 ## Technical Setup